Diego-Bonora/-holbertonschool-CarToFix/README.md

 [Budget] (a9f83602-9bd7-4464-843f-af320853ad43) {'_sa_instance_state': <sqlalchemy.orm.state.InstanceState object at 0x7f449cbd12e8>, 'total_price': 400.0, 'payment_method': 'Credit-Card', 'installments': 0, 'warranty': 0, 'confirmed': False, 'sent': False, 'active': False, 'created_at': datetime.datetime(2023, 10, 19, 3, 58, 24, 353658), 'id': 'a9f83602-9bd7-4464-843f-af320853ad43', 'services': [<models.service.Service object at 0x7f4496c41668>, <models.service.Service object at 0x7f4496c416d8>, <models.service.Service object at 0x7f4496c41748>]}
 Alright
 ```
+At the end of the file:
+* It will also create another budget, and vehicle... for population and variety purposes.
+	* The dictionaries used to create them were provided, so they can be used, to post or update request.

 ## Routes
 ### User() Routes: